 This Plan supports the creation of an advisory group to address its implementation.
-The formation of any new advisory group should be staffed by the Planning Department in close coordination with the Ashton Alliance.
+The formation of any new advisory group should be staffed by the Planning Department in close coordination with the civic/neighborhood groups within the Ashton area.

-This advisory group would work in coordination with the Ashton Alliance (or successor group) and the Regional Services Center that covers the area of a project by providing specific community and redevelopment expertise.
+This advisory group would work in coordination with the Regional Services Center that covers the area of a project by providing specific community and redevelopment expertise.
 It would also serve as an interface between community members, county agencies, and developers in implementing recommendations of the Ashton Village Center Sector Plan.
 This new group should be structured to include representatives from the various constituencies interested in successful implementation of the Plan.
+Notification and participation in the development review process should occur at the earliest stage of the process.